Uriel (Supernatural): Plot

 In "I Know What You Did Last Summer", the Winchesters and the demon Ruby attempt to protect the present-day version of Anna, who has fallen and been reborn as a human, from demons who plan to use her to find out the angels' secrets.
-Uriel and Castiel are ordered to kill Anna, partially to protect this information from falling into the demons' hands, but more importantly because her actions in falling constitute a serious crime in angelic society that is punishable by death.
-Uriel and Castiel track her down at the end of "I Know What You Did Last Summer", but at the beginning of the following episode "Heaven and Hell", they are sent away with a spell Anna uses so that she, Sam, Dean, and Ruby are able to escape to safety.
+Uriel and Castiel are ordered to kill Anna, partially to protect this information from falling into the demons' hands, but more importantly, because her actions in falling constitute a serious crime in angelic society that is punishable by death.
+Uriel and Castiel track her down at the end of "I Know What You Did Last Summer", but at the beginning of the following episode "Heaven and Hell", they are sent away with a spell Anna uses so that she, Sam, Dean, and Ruby can escape to safety.
 Uriel later contacts Dean in a dream and threatens to send him back to Hell if he does not surrender Anna.
 He also reveals that he has Anna's angelic grace, which is capable of restoring her to her true form, but refuses to give it back to her because he believes that she deserves to die for her "crime."
 When Uriel next threatens to kill Sam if Dean does not give up Anna, Dean feigns agreement, tricking Uriel and Castiel into a confrontation with demons also seeking Anna.
 While Uriel is preoccupied with killing demons, Anna steals back her grace and disappears in a flash of light.
 Uriel is about to retaliate against Dean for helping Anna regain her grace, but Castiel stops him.

 Uriel's last chronological appearance is in "On the Head of a Pin".
 Now in charge of Castiel, whose burgeoning emotions have gotten him demoted, Uriel forces Dean to torture the demon Alastair for information about who has been killing angels.
 However, Uriel secretly frees Alastair.
 The demon attacks Dean, as Uriel had hoped, but Sam kills Alastair with his powers.
-A suspicious Castiel later questions Uriel, who eventually admits his involvement and explains that he has been working to convert other angels to his secret cause of serving Lucifer; the recently-slain angels had been the ones who refused his offer, stating that "only an angel can kill another angel."
+A suspicious Castiel later questions Uriel, who eventually admits his involvement and explains that he has been working to convert other angels to his secret cause of serving Lucifer; the recently slain angels had been the ones who refused his offer, stating that "only an angel can kill another angel."
 When Castiel refuses to join Uriel's cause, the two fight but Uriel quickly gains the upper hand and beats on Castiel.
 However, Anna stabs him through the throat with his own angel blade, killing him.